 - Employment Services

 - Adult Recreation: Afternoon Program

 - Trainings, Parent Support Groups and DFRC

-- The Doug Flute, Jr. Center for Sensory Integration and Recreation
+- The Doug Flutie, Jr. Center for Sensory Integration and Recreation

 - Agency Calendar

 - Support Us